General relativity: gravitation and curvature of space-time

 - Weinberg, Steven.
 Les Trois Premières Minutes de l’univers.
 Nouvelle éd.
 Paris: Seuil, 1988

-This Summer school is offered jointly by EPFL’s Education Outreach Department and the Swiss Study Foundation.
+This pre-university week is offered jointly by EPFL’s Education Outreach Department and the Swiss Study Foundation.